“Oedipus Rex” Major Characters:-

-She is mother of Oedipus Rex.
+She is the mother of Oedipus Rex.
 At the same time, she is also his wife.
-She is former wife of King Laius.
-She and her husband King Laius were prophesied through oracle that their son would cause their downfall.
+She is the former wife of King Laius.
+She and her husband King Laius were prophesied through an oracle that their son would cause their downfall.
 It was oracled that Oedipus Rex would kill his father and marry his mother Jocaste.
 Ultimately, this prophecy is fulfilled even after Jocaste and King Laius’s struggles of killing their son Oedipus Rex.
-Jocaste commits suicide at the end of play.
+Jocaste commits suicide at the end of the play.

 He is one of the main characters of Oedipus Rex.
-Creon is maternal uncle simultaneously brother-in-law of Oedipus Rex.
+Creon is the maternal uncle and simultaneously brother-in-law of Oedipus Rex.
 He plays a major role in the play.
 He guides Oedipus Rex and also advises him rationally.
-Moreover, he strongly believes on gods and consults the oracle before finalizing a decision.
-At the end of play, he becomes king of Thebes.
+Moreover, he strongly believes in gods and consults the oracle before finalizing a decision.
+At the end of the play, he becomes king of Thebes.

 He is a blind prophet.
-He knows each and everything but refuses to disclose it to Oedipus Rex.
+He knows everything but refuses to disclose it to Oedipus Rex.
 Characters like Teiresias are warnings for Oedipus Rex.
-In fact, characters like Creon and Teiresias are put in juxtaposition to Oedipus Rex; they are compared in the play.
+In fact, characters like Creon and Teiresias are juxtaposed with Oedipus Rex; they are compared in the play.
 If Teiresias is physically blind then Oedipus Rex is mentally blind.
 He is well wisher of Thebes but also does not want to harm the king while disclosing the reality.

 Minor Characters of Oedipus Rex:

-He is father of Oedipus Rex and former king of Thebes but this fact is only disclosed at the end of play.
+He is the father of Oedipus Rex and the former king of Thebes but this fact is only disclosed at the end of the play.
 Jocaste is his former wife.
 He was cursed that his son would kill him and marry his wife.
 Oedipus Rex, in an encounter, kills him on the way to Thebes.

-She is daughter of Oedipus Rex.
-In this play, she has minor role but in latter plays of Sophocles, she appears as a major character.
+She is the daughter of Oedipus Rex.
+In this play, she has a minor role but in the latter plays of Sophocles, she appears as a significant character.

 The only son of Oedipus Rex.

 Son of Creon

-He is well-wisher and supporter of Oedipus Rex.
+He is a well-wisher and supporter of Oedipus Rex.
 When Creon denies supporting Oedipus Rex in his decisions, Theseus supports Oedipus.